ChenfromChina123/new_pro/aispring/tools/v2/README.md

 6. **Batch Approval**: When the agent proposes multiple tasks, you can approve them once with `y` (once) or `a` (always) instead of confirming each task repeatedly.
 7. **Auto Indent for Python**: In `edit_lines`, you can set `<auto_indent>true</auto_indent>` to align inserted code to surrounding indentation automatically.
 8. **Better Glob Matching**: Patterns like `dir/**/*.py` now also match `dir/file.py` (no intermediate subdirectory).
+9. **Modification Stats**: File modification stats are aggregated per file and printed only when the current input caused changes.

 ## Important Rules
 Refer to the `.voidrules` file for detailed project rules and guidelines.